Autumn in Italy has arrived and fortunately it is the perfect season for trekking along the sea paths.

 The “Path of the Gods” connects Agerola, a small village on the hills of the Amalfi Coast, to Nocelle, a small hamlet of Positano, lying on the slopes of Mount Pertuso.

 Just the name alone lets you guess how spectacular this trail is!
+It is one of the most popular sea treks in Italy.

 The front of the panorama of the Amalfi Coast and Capri is like a 60’s movie that comes to life.
 Even for an Italian to holiday here is an ambitious goal.
 Anyway we are talking about trails and this one I’m quite sure that is one of the most breathtaking trails of Italy!

 Always sunny and famous for the incredible quality of food, this region is perfect for a trekking and food adventure!
-Bring a slice of pizza with you (like I usually DO – have a look my video eating pizza at 2000 meters in the middle of the Dolomites here ) and enjoy your trail up and down from the beauties of the south Italy.
+Bring a slice of pizza with you (like I usually DO – have a look my video eating pizza at 2000 meters in the middle of the Dolomites here ) and enjoy your trail up and down from the beauties of south Italy.
 Ready?

 Il percorso delle Ginestre – Abruzzo – South East Italy